-Starting from very small settlements, the players will need to collaborate and organize themselves to improve their lot, expand to the west and eventually cover the whole continent.
-This will require harvesting resources, trading, exploring, managing an economy, defending from invasions and securing new land through military conquest.
+Starting from nothing, the players will need to collaborate and organize themselves to improve their lot, expand to the west and eventually cover the whole continent.
+This will require building complementary buildings, harvesting resources, setting up an economy, exploring, defending from invasions and securing new land through military conquest.
 In every single one of these endeavors, the players will have the central roles.

 The geography, the location of resources, and the dangers posed by the wildlife and an enemy civilization will set the stage, while leaving the players in charge of deciding what goals to pursue and how to overcome the challenges they face.

-- Settlements that have to be managed by the players and which unlock gameplay aspects
+- Settlements entirely created and managed by the players

 - Fully player-driven economy (no NPC), heavily based on crafting and a network of various buildings